Alberta power bills will “crush” consumers

 David Gray, the office's former executive director, said Alberta has among the highest electricity prices in Canada, and they will likely continue to rise because there isn't enough competition in the retail market.

-Gray, 45, who is speaking out publicly for the first time since resigning his post July 24, said the retail market is flawed and the Conservative government's determination to press ahead with deregulation without resolving the problems will result in "catastrophe."
+Gray, 45, who is speaking out publicly for the first time since resigning his post July 24, said the retail market is flawed, with a Calgary electricity retailer urging the government to scrap the overhaul of the power market, and the Conservative government's determination to press ahead with deregulation without resolving the problems will result in "catastrophe."

 "I think you will see customers crushed by high gas and electricity bills at some point.
-I think you will see industry either avoiding or leaving Alberta.
+I think you will see industry either avoiding or leaving Alberta, which is still waiting to see benefits from deregulation overall.
 We're also at some risk of blackouts on our system because of how long it has taken to get transmission built."

 The province is increasing the volatility of the monthly regulated rate for electricity and it has eliminated its natural-gas rebates that protected consumers from spikes in home-heating costs during the winter.

-Gray said the Utility Consumer Advocate advised Alberta Energy last year to slow the process of deregulation and to look for ways to eliminate barriers that are preventing new companies from entering the retail market, but the minister opted to continue phasing out the regulated rate.
+Gray said the Utility Consumer Advocate advised Alberta Energy last year to allow more time for deregulation and to look for ways to eliminate barriers that are preventing new companies from entering the retail market, but the minister opted to continue phasing out the regulated rate.

 "The Department of Energy whitewashed the review and said everything is fine," he said.
 "That puts the normal customer at tremendous risk of prices going high and not for any fundamental reason.